Steiner-254/aws-reStart/Week 4/Day5.md

 ![alt text](<Images/sec lifecycle.png>)

 - **AWS SSO** - A cloud-based service that you can use to centrally manage SSO access to all Amazon Web Services (AWS) accounts, including user permissions and AWS Organizations
+- **Amazon Cognito** - It is an Amazon service that provides user management, authentication, and authorization for your web and mobile apps.